 This article is part of a larger series on How to Do Payroll.

 To do payroll in Maine, it’s important to know its state payroll laws, especially for seasonal businesses.
 The state charges income tax from 5.8% to 7.15%, and its unemployment insurance tax runs from 0.49% to 5.81% (adjusted rate).
-There are specific rules for employees of seasonal jobs, as well as for minors.
-Read on for more about doing payroll in Maine.
+In addition to rules for seasonal jobs, there are specific guidelines for employing minors.

-To help you avoid penalties and late fees when running your Maine payroll, consider using Gusto.
+To help you avoid penalties and late fees when running your Maine payroll, consider using QuickBooks Payroll.
 It’s affordable payroll software for small businesses that will pay your employees by check, direct deposit, or pay card and tracks changing payroll tax laws for all 50 states—so you don’t have to.
-Try it free today.
+Get 50% off Payroll Software for 3 months.

 Step-by-Step Guide to Running Payroll in Maine

 Below are the basic steps to handling payroll in Maine, with an emphasis on the state’s regulations.
 Download our checklist to make sure you don’t miss a single step.

 Step 1: Set up your business as an employer.
 At the federal level, you need your Employer ID number (EIN) and an account in the Electronic Federal Tax Payment System (EFTPS).